sainarasimhav/sainarasimhavayilati/docs/index.md

 ## ACADEMIC PROJECTS

-### Python Automation and Shell Scripting
-- Selenium to Automate Reputation check through sites like sucuri, Mxtoolbox and Cisco’s Talos, Zulu Zscaler which is used for everyday activities in the project.
-- Developed an Automation script for the client on Zscaler Security Risk checks, reduced clients workload of 8 hours each week.
-- Developed a solution for SLA management in ticketing tool ( BMS Remedy ).
-- Whitelist and Blacklist of URLs in Cisco Ironport and ScanSafe devices.
-- Written Shell scripts for transfer of backups and running updates on the production environment.
-- Developed a Shell script for Parsing and retrieving Snort, Cisco TalosRules from Cisco Firepower IDS and pushing them across the open-source platform of the project ( Security Onion).

 ### Sidelobe Level Algorithm Reduction using Fireworks
 The objective is to reduce the sidelobe level of the linear antenna array using the Fireworks algorithm.